MMI in Amazon

 Accommodations and Meals

-• Laundry Service: usually available for additional fee
+• Laundry Service: sometimes available for additional fee

 • Phone Service: check with your cell phone provider, roaming is very expensive.